ViktorijaTalevska/ViktorijaTalevska/README.md

 - C/C++

 ### Education:
+- Python Developer academy from Semos Academy,2023/2024
-- Completed Python and Django course from SMX Academy, 2023
+- Completed Python and Django course from SMX Academy, 2022/2023
-- Bachelor of Science in Electrical Engineering and Information Technologies, in Power Engineering and Project Management
+- Bachelor of Science in Electrical Engineering and Information Technologies, in Power Engineering and Project Management 2016-2020

 ### Work Experience:
 - HR Generalist in Rhino Entertainment Group since March 2022